Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 Recover revenue you’ve earned while improving cost-to-collect

-Collecting more of the revenue that you have earned — in many cases at least 1% of NPSR — can help close the gap on the budgetary shortfalls stemming from COVID-19 while improving your cost-to-collect ratio.
+Collecting more of the revenue that you have earned — in many cases up to 1% of NPSR — can help close the gap on budgetary shortfalls while improving your cost-to-collect ratio.
 For every $1 of cost invested in the technology and human resources to perform zero-balance account reviews, we generally see an additional $4 or $5 of revenue collected.

-How do you know you’re not getting underpaid?
+How do you know you’re not getting paid fairly for services rendered?
 In today’s challenging environment, you can’t afford to leave money on the table.
 Use these steps to improve revenue integrity and your cost-to-collect ratio, and let’s talk if we can help.